Average Home Insurance Cost in Utah

 How Much Does the Provider You Choose Affect Home Insurance Costs?

-Your choice of insurer is the fourth most influential factor in Utah home insurance rates, with prices ranging from 45% below to 35% above the state average.
-Selecting a provider like Farmers could save you significantly, while others like Auto-Owners Insurance might cost more.
-Understanding these differences can help you make a smart choice for your home insurance needs.
+Your choice of insurer ranks fourth in Utah home insurance rates, with prices ranging from 45% below to 35% above the state average.
+Selecting a provider like Farmers saves you money, while others like Auto-Owners Insurance cost more.
+Understanding these differences helps you make a smart choice for your home insurance needs.

 LowestFarmers$57$689